LomoSnap/ethr-kai/README-zh-cn.md

 	-p <protocol>
 		Protocol ("tcp", "udp", "http", "https", or "icmp")
 		Default: tcp
+	-ic
+		Ignore Certificate is useful for HTTPS tests, for cases where a middle box like a proxy is not able to supply a valid Ethr cert.
 	-ports <k=v,...>
 		Use custom port numbers instead of default ones.
 		A comma separated list of key=value pair is used.